MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-server-infrastructure.md

 1. Restart the NPS server.

-2. On the NPS server’s Start menu, type **certlm.msc**, and press Enter.
+2. On the NPS server’s Start menu, type **certlm.msc** and press Enter.

 3. In the Certificates snap-in, under **Personal**, click **Certificates**.<br><br>Your certificates are listed in the details pane.